ugurcanlacin/Statistics-and-Machine-Learning-Master-Program-Portfolio/Semester 1/Multivariate Statistical Methods/README.md

 [Lab 3](Multivariate%20Assignment%203/)

-- Applied Principal Component Analysis to see how we can reduce the dimesion.
+- Applied Principal Component Analysis to see how we can reduce the dimension.
 - Factor analysis